 If you have ever prepared some meringue before you know how fragile they can be.
-The Eton Mess is a dessert that uses up the broken meringue so they don’t go wasted!
+The Eton Mess is an absolute class and easily makes it onto the INSIDR list of the best British food in London, as a sweet option.
+It’s a dessert that uses up the broken meringue so they don’t go wasted!
 The dessert simple contains broken meringue pieces, whipped double cream and fresh strawberry and puréed strawberry mixture.
 As the name suggests, the dessert looks quite messy in the beginning.
 However, the taste of it is more satisfying than you can imagine.
 Well, the ingredients are pretty basic but after all, it is up to your imagination what to use else.
 Taste this classic dessert at Hero of Maida, a local favorite pub and eatery in London that serves a traditional Eton Mess.

 Address: 55 Shirland Road, London